The history of floristry

 What is floristry?

+Flowers and floristry have played a role in human history across many ancient civilisations.
 There are approximately 270,000 species of flower worldwide, excluding extinct varieties.
 Fossilised plants resembling magnolias date back around 93 million years, and herb-like fossils are believed to be at least 120 million years old.

 Floristry in Ancient Egypt, Rome & Greece